Skip to main content

 The audit event records each phase’s decision independently:

 The top-level verdict is the dominant outcome (precedence block > sanitize > allow).
 The two nested blocks describe what each phase actually saw.
-When the pre-model phase blocks, the model is never called, so response_decision is null on the audit row.
-The dashboard renders that as a single pre-model decision card, with no post-model card.
+When the request phase blocks, the model is never called, so response_decision is null on the audit row.
+The dashboard renders that as a single request decision card, with no response card.

 Backward compatibility

-Older SDK and platform versions that pre-date the split treat every rule as if it were both.
-When such a rule lands on a 0.12.4+ SDK, the SDK parses a missing or unrecognised phase field as both, preserving the old behavior.
-When such an audit event lands on the new dashboard, the backend back-fills prompt_verdict from the legacy verdict column so historical rows still render in the new column layout.
+Independently of the rename: SDK and platform versions that pre-date the two-phase split treat every rule as if it were both, and the backend back-fills prompt_verdict from the legacy verdict column so historical rows still render in the current column layout.

 Choosing the right phase